stream-protocol/e-commerce-stripe-onramp/README.md

 - **Next 13 (App Router)** Version 13 of Next.js, which includes the new App Router feature for client-side navigation within the application.
 This allows for smoother transitions between pages without full-page reloads.

-- **Tailwind CSS** Is a highly customizable CSS framework that offers utility classes for rapid UI development.
+- **Tailwind CSS** A highly customizable CSS framework that offers utility classes for rapid UI development.

 - **Prisma** An open-source database toolkit that simplifies database access with its type-safe query builder, schema migrations, and data modeling features.